 5. Dermitzakis Bros S.A.
 (Greece)

 Greek marble has a historical significance that continues today.
-Dermitzakis operates several quarries in Greece, specializing in classic white and cream varieties.
+Dermitzakis operates several quarries in Greece, specializing in classic white marble and cream varieties.
 Their experience spans generations, with knowledge passed down about the geological characteristics of their quarries.

 For marble suppliers, reputation matters significantly in the industry.
 Dermitzakis has maintained theirs through consistent quality and fair business practices.
 Their materials regularly appear in both restoration projects of historical buildings and contemporary architectural designs.